ashutoshmjain/gita/src/prologue.md

 ---

 [^humanMind]: Speed verses understanding
 - The idea of the joke is relevant even today.
 Despite our progress in artificial intelligence, our machines barely understand the human consciousness.
-For example , a computer may suggest synonyms but it is hard for computer to feel the emotions invoked by the choice of the words. `Dwaipayana` meant that `Ganesa` being a humanoid, may be faster in word processing but he really needs to understand the meaning of the words.
+For example, a computer may suggest synonyms but it is hard for computer to feel the emotions invoked by the choice of the words. `Dwaipayana` meant that `Ganesa` being a humanoid, may be faster in word processing but he really needs to understand the meaning of the words.

 ---